hiroshimamiya/EPIB685/README.md

 ## Course time and location
 Friday 9:35AM-12:35PM EST, interrupted by a 10-15minutes break.
 All teaching is in-person (subject to COVID-related regulations), and lectures will be recorded by ZOOM.

-Please arrive to class on time and stay until the end of the class.
+Please arrive to class on time.
 Chronically arriving late or leaving class early will disrupt the learning of peer students.

 ## Readings and lectures
 Lecture slides will be available in MyCourses.